pradeep85841/ApiTest/README.md

 IntelliJ will automatically detect the Maven project and import it or right click on pom.xml file to select Add Maven option.

-mvn clean install
+"mvn clean install"
-bash

 This will download the necessary dependencies and compile the project.

 4. Run the Tests
 Using Maven:
-bash

 To run the tests with Maven, use the following command:

-mvn test
-bash
+"mvn test"

 This will execute the tests defined in the src/test/java/org/api/TestApi.java directory.
 Ensure that your JUnit framework is configured correctly.